 Individual Memberships: Individual Membership, defined as a person 18 years of age and over, upon payment of dues, shall enjoy the full privileges of the Society including the right to vote (one vote per Member) at any General Meeting as specified under Article IV, Section 6.

-Family Memberships: Family Memberships shall assume two adults (defined as over the age of 18) and their children (under the age of 18), upon payment of dues, and shall enjoy the full privileges of the Society, including the right to vote (two votes per Family Membership) at any General Meeting as specified under Article IV, Section 6.
+Family Memberships: Family Memberships shall assume two adults (defined as over the age of 18) and their children (age 18 or younger), upon payment of dues, and shall enjoy the full privileges of the Society, including the right to vote (two votes per Family Membership) at any General Meeting as specified under Article IV, Section 6.

 Section 1.
 The Executive Council of the Society:

-The Executive Council shall meet at least twice annually, or more frequently if the President or a 2/3 majority of the Executive Council Members calls an Executive Council Meeting.
-Unless otherwise stipulated in the Bylaws, a simple majority will be sufficient to pass most business matters before the Council.
+The Executive Council shall meet at least twice annually, or more frequently if the President or a ⅔ majority of the Executive Council Members calls an Executive Council Meeting.
+Unless otherwise stipulated in the Bylaws, a simple majority will be sufficient to pass business matters before the Council.

 Elected Members of the Executive Council shall be permitted to run for reelection to any particular office on an annual basis with no implied or required total term limitation.
 However, Members at Large serve only at the pleasure of the President.

 Section 2.
-General Powers of the Executive Council:
+General Duties of the Executive Council:

 The duties of the Executive Council Members shall include: preparing and proposing the annual budget and Membership dues; setting the agenda for the annual business meeting; annual review of the Bylaws so they are up-to-date and consistent, providing general guidance for club development, community outreach, and local publicity; and helping the Society’s Officers by providing long-range policy and program planning on astronomy topics, as well as dark skies and light pollution issues as it affects our environment.